 One study reported that reproductive individuals of A. hirtella typically produce up to 27 umbels per stem, each with 14-101 flowers (Betz and Lamp 1992).
 The umbels are scattered along most of the stem, with the ones lowest on the stem opening first and the ones highest on the stem opening last.
 The progression happens over a period of weeks, with the lowest umbel having ripened pods and shedding seeds while the upper umbels still have receptive flowers (Betz and Lamp 1992).
 This allows the plant to take advantage of a greater number of pollinator species.
 Each seed has a tuft of white to tan hairs that facilitate wind dispersal.

 Conservation / Management

-The only known population of A. hirtella in Minnesota occurs on publicly owned land, so its habitat is probably safe from conversion to commercial or residential uses.
-Actual threats to its habitat have not been fully assessed but could include encroachment by woody species, either native or non-native, and invasion by non-native herbaceous species such as Euphorbia esula (leafy spurge) or Bromus inermis (smooth brome).
+Two of the three known populations of A. hirtella in Minnesota occur on publicly owned land, so its habitat is probably safe from conversion to commercial or residential uses.
+Actual threats to its habitat have not been fully assessed but could include encroachment by woody species, both native and non-native, and invasion by non-native herbaceous species such as Euphorbia esula (leafy spurge) or Bromus inermis (smooth brome).
 Herbicides could also be a threat, either as drift from nearby agricultural fields or from the wildlife management area itself.
 Prescribed burns may be a useful management tool to help control encroaching brush, but the timing of a burn is critical.
 It should be in early spring when A. hirtella is still dormant.
 Once the plant has appeared above ground, a fire could do serious damage.